JuroOravec/crawlee-one/docs/scraping-workflow-summary.md

 ### In-depth

 1. You define a list of URLs to be scraped, and configure the scraper.

 2. You then start a scraper `Run`.
 Your URLs are turned into `Requests`, and put into the `RequestQueue`.

 3. A single `Run` may start, in parallel, several scraper `Instances`.

 4. Each `Instance` takes a `Request` from `RequestQueue`, and loads the URL.
 Based on the URL loaded:

    - The data is scraped from the page and sent to the `Dataset`.
    - New URLs are found, turned into `Requests`, and sent to `RequestQueue`.

 5. Step 4. continues for as long as there are `Requests` in `RequestQueue`.

-  6. In Crawlee One, the `Instance` processes `Requests` in `Batches`. `Requests` in a single `Batch` share the same state and browser instance.
+6. In CrawleeOne, the `Instance` processes `Requests` in `Batches`. `Requests` in a single `Batch` share the same state and browser instance.

 ```mermaid
 ---